📦 We Ship Most Orders From Our USA Facility The Same Business Day!

 Aqua Soma Labs manufactures the Fix Zithro line — the modern successor to the original Thomas Labs formulation.
 It contains the same pharmaceutical-grade azithromycin at the same 250 mg strength, with fresh expiration dates and reliable supply.

-What to Look For in Quality Fish Antibiotics
+What to Look For in Quality Bird Antibiotics

 • USP-grade (United States Pharmacopeia) active ingredients